-This will enable the credentials to your Google Cloud account so your application will be authorized to access to Google Cloud APIs (that allow communication and integration between Google and other services such as searches, translator and geolocation).
+This will enable the credentials to your Google Cloud account so your application will be authorized to access Google Cloud APIs (that allow communication and integration between Google and other services such as searches, translators, and geolocation).
 Furthermore, credentials are necessary to identify your application for quota and billing.
 To create Google Credentials, you have to create a new project, follow these steps to do it:

 Step 1: Open New Project window

-Step 2: Create new project
+Step 2: Create a new project